Vickers machine gun: Service after World War II

 The Union of South Africa retained a large inventory of surplus Vickers machine guns after World War II.
 Many of these were donated to the National Liberation Front of Angola (FNLA) and National Union for the Total Independence of Angola (UNITA) during the Angolan Civil War.
 Angolan militants were usually trained in their use by South African advisers.
 Small quantities re-chambered for 7.62 mm NATO ammunition remained in active service with the South African Defence Force until the mid-1980s, when they were all relegated to reserve storage.
-Six were withdrawn from storage and reused by a South African liaison team operating with UNITA during the Battle of Cuito Cuanavale, after which the weapons were finally retired.
+Six were withdrawn from storage and used by a South African liaison team operating with UNITA during the Battle of Cuito Cuanavale, after which the weapons were finally retired.

 In the mid-1960s, the Vickers machine gun remained in service in countries such as India, Israel and Egypt.
 It saw action with the Ceylon Army in the 1971 JVP insurrection.

+In the 2022 Russian invasion of Ukraine the Vickers machine gun has repeatedly been used by the Ukrainian National Guard to destroy Russian HESA Shahed 136 drones.